Annual Drinking Water Quality Report - 2024

 What does this information mean?

-The table shows that our system uncovered a problem in 2021 with an exceedance of the allowable limit for lead.
-The duration of the violation was from 1/1/2021 through 12/31/2021.
-The potential adverse health effects are: Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
+The table shows that our system uncovered a problem in 2021 with an exceedance of the allowable limit for Lead.
+The duration of the violation was from January 1, 2021 through December 31, 2021.
+The potential adverse health effects are: Infants and children who drink water containing Lead in excess of the action level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure.
 We corrected this by flushing our system and buildings and conducting another test to prove levels are back within the allowable limits.
 Additional required Water Quality Parameters and Source Water Monitoring tests were performed as part of the Lead MCL Exceedance.

-If present, elevated levels of lead can cause serious health problems, especially for pregnant women, infants, and young children.
-It is possible that lead levels at your home may be higher than at other homes in the community as a result of materials used in your home’s plumbing.
+If present, elevated levels of Lead can cause serious health problems, especially for pregnant women, infants, and young children.
+It is possible that Lead levels at your home may be higher than at other homes in the community as a result of materials used in your home’s plumbing.
 Alfred University is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (1-800-426-4791) or this website.
+When your water has been sitting for several hours, you can minimize the potential for Lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
+If you are concerned about Lead in your water, you may wish to have your water tested.
+Information on Lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (1-800-426-4791) or Environmental Protection Agency (EPA) Information about Lead in Drinking Water.

 Is our water system meeting other rules that govern operations?